 Presentence Report appointments are scheduled by support staff in the Justice Center office so that defendants can leave Court and immediately schedule their appointment without leaving the building.
-Interviews are conducted at the Oak Street address, which is only two blocks from the Justice Center.
+Interviews are conducted at the Probation South Office in Fort Collins, which is located near the Larimer County Sheriff's Department

 Probation Officers who are assigned to conduct pre-sentence investigations and write reports for the Court collect offense data, criminal history and other background information about the defendant, victim impact statements, and verify and evaluate that information so that a recommendation regarding sentencing can be made to the Court.
 A formal report is prepared and delivered to the Court, the District Attorney and the defendant or defense attorney at least three days before sentencing.

 Higher risk felony offenders may be sentenced to or supervised by one of the following specialized programs:

 Sex Offender Intensive Supervision, or

 Female Offender Program

 Probation Officers who supervise these cases have special training to equip them to work with these more difficult defendants in ways that support community safety.
 Caseloads are relatively small, and Officers make office and field contacts, both personal and collateral, to verify compliance and support positive change.
 Probation Officers supervising specialized caseloads are located in Ft.
 Collins at the Justice Center and at the Loveland Police and Courts building.
 Offenders on specialized caseloads may be subject to electronic home monitoring or global positioning monitoring, depending on the dynamics of the case.